epitaph-04/consul/website/source/api/acl/binding-rules.html.md

 - `ns` `(string: "")` - **Enterprise Only** Specifies the namespace of the binding rule to delete.
-This value can be specified as the `ns` URL query parameter, or the `X-Consul-Namespace` header.
+This value can be specified as the `ns` URL query parameter orthe `X-Consul-Namespace` header.
 If not provided by either, the namespace will be inherited from the request's ACL token or will default to the `default` namespace.
 Added in Consul 1.7.0.